Must-know Malaysia Leave Types and Overtime Pay Rates

 When an employee exceeds his/her normal working hours, that counts as working overtime.
 But how do we define “normal working hours” in Malaysia?

-Previously, according to the Employment Act, the maximum number of normal working hours per workday was 8 hours; that’s because a workweek was 48 hours with six working days per week.
+Previously, according to the Employment Act, the maximum number of normal working hours per workday was 8 hours; and that’s because a workweek was 48 hours with six working days per week.

 Now, The Employment (Amendment) Bill 2021 has reduced the normal six-day work week from 48 hours to 45 hours.